This activity is provided by Med Learning Group.

 Copyright © 2019 Med Learning Group.
 Built by Divigner.
 All Rights Reserved.

-Chronic obstructive pulmonary disease (COPD) is an inflammatory condition involving the airways, lung parenchyma, and pulmonary vasculature.1
+Chronic obstructive pulmonary disease (COPD) is a progressive inflammatory disorder affecting the airways, lung parenchyma, and pulmonary vasculature.

-In general, the extent of inflammation correlates with the degree of airflow obstruction.
-These inflammatory cells release factors that activate fibroblasts, resulting in abnormal repair processes and bronchiolar fibrosis.
-Furthermore, an imbalance between proteases released from neutrophils, macrophages, and antiproteases leads to alveolar wall destruction (emphysema) and obstructive physiology.
-Proteases also cause mucus release.
-An increased oxidant burden, resulting from smoke inhalation or the release of oxidants from inflammatory leukocytes, causes epithelial and other cells to release chemotactic factors, inactivates antiproteases, and directly injures alveolar walls, causing mucus secretion.
-The protease-mediated destruction of elastin leads to the loss of elastic recoil and results in airway collapse during exhalation.1
+The severity of inflammation generally correlates with the degree of airflow obstruction.
+Inflammatory cells release mediators that stimulate fibroblasts, leading to aberrant repair processes and bronchiolar fibrosis.
+Additionally, an imbalance between proteases (released by neutrophils and macrophages) and antiproteases results in alveolar wall destruction (emphysema) and obstructive physiology.
+Proteases also contribute to mucus hypersecretion.
+Elevated oxidant burden, stemming from smoke inhalation or inflammatory leukocytes, prompts epithelial cells to release chemotactic factors, inactivates antiproteases, and directly damages alveolar walls, further promoting mucus secretion.
+Protease-mediated elastin degradation leads to loss of elastic recoil, resulting in airway collapse during exhalation.

 This activity is provided by Med Learning Group.